trytouca/trytouca/sdk/cpp/docs/BasicApi.md

 The Platform compares the test results submitted for a given version against a baseline version known to behave as we expect.
-If differences are found Weasel notifies us so we can decide if those differences are expected are symptoms of an unintended side-effect of our change.
+If differences are found Weasel notifies us so we can decide if those differences are expected or they are symptoms of an unintended side-effect of our change.

 Putting this all together, our very basic regression test tool may look like the following: